Clear vs Black Lash Adhesive: Which Should You Use?

 The Core Difference Beyond Color

-What many artists don't realize is that this ingredient difference can subtly affect performance.
+What many artists do not realize is that this ingredient difference can subtly affect performance.
 Carbon black and PMMA interact differently with cyanoacrylate during polymerization, which means a black adhesive and a clear adhesive from the same brand may have slightly different viscosity, cure speed, and working characteristics.
 Always test a new clear adhesive on a model before using it in client appointments.

 When Black Adhesive Is the Right Choice